ArchivesPortalEuropeFoundation/ape-dpt/DPTstandalone/src/assembly/files/production/README.txt

 4. MANUAL OF THE TOOL

-The manual is available on the project website document section under WP4.
+The manual is available on the Archives Portal Europe Wiki at http://wiki.archivesportaleurope.net/index.php/Main_Page.
-Its name is "APE_data_preparation_tool_vx.x.pdf".